richrd/suplemon/README.md

  * Scroll Wheel Up / Down
    > Scroll up & down.

+## Support

+If you experience problems, please submit a new issue.
+If you have a question, need help, or just want to chat head over to the IRC channel #suplemon @ Freenode.
+I'll be happy to chat with you, see you there!

 ## Todo
  * [ ] Remember cursor positions in files (and restore when opened again)